MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Remove-Alias.md

 ## NOTES

-- Changes affect only the current scope, such as a session.
-To delete an alias from all sessions, add a **Remove-Alias** command to your PowerShell profile.
+Changes affect only the current scope.
+To remove an alias from all sessions, add a **Remove-Alias** command to your PowerShell profile.

-For more information, see about_Aliases.
+For more information, see [about_Aliases](../microsoft.powershell.core/about/about_aliases.md).

 ## RELATED LINKS